Yield Optimization and Validation

 The aerodynamic profile of the rotor blades should be designed in a way that enables the wind turbines to transform a maximum share of the incoming wind energy into the rotation energy of the rotor.
 The energy efficiency of wind turbines with sub-optimal rotor blade profile can be enhanced via aerodynamic modifications.

-Wake deflections via yaw offsets or sinusoidal pitch angle movements decreased wake losses and optimized the total wind park production in wind tunnel tests and simulations.
+Wake deflections via yaw offsets or sinusoidal pitch angle movements decreased wake losses and optimized the total wind park production in wind tunnel tests, simulations and in commercial applications

 Permit obligations for wind turbines can cause considerable production losses: